ChriSKate2152/lainlys-notes/README.md

 # Lainlys-notes

-A comprehensive Discord bot for managing user notes in servers.
+A Discord bot for managing user notes and reminders in servers.
 This bot allows server administrators and moderators to keep track of important information about users, such as warnings, reminders, or custom details.
 It supports multiple notes per user, with features like adding, reading, deleting specific notes or all notes for a user, and exporting notes as a CSV archive.
 Notes include metadata like creator, creation time, and last update time.
+The reminder feature allows setting timed messages to channels or personal DMs with flexible time parsing.

 The bot distinguishes between prefix commands (!commands) restricted to server administrators and slash commands (/commands) available to all users, with access controllable via Discord's permission system.
 This makes it flexible for different server setups.